 - How Long To Boil Hot Dogs: Best Cooking Tips 2022

 - 7+ Different Types Of Tortillas To Enjoy In 2022

 Not very long ago, people boiled rice until they tried it to see if it was done.
 Sometimes, even people make mistakes in determining whether the rice is ready.
 It leads me to the question: how does the rice cooker always stop cooking rice at the right moment and delivers perfectly cooked rice?

 It has something to do with the science and technology behind the device.
-Stainless steel rice cookers are common on the market, and many people prefer them for their durability and quality.
+High-rated stainless steel rice cookers are common on the market, and many people prefer them for their durability and quality.

 Then, rice absorbs the rest of the water, but the thermostat prevents the temperature from rising and burning it.
 Instead, the rice grains are cooked at an even temperature until there is no water left in the bowl.
 Once the water is fully absorbed, the rice cooker stops.